jt14den/better-research-software/episodes/04-code-readability.md

 ## Summary

 Good code readability brings many benefits to software development.
-It makes code easier to understand, maintain, and debug, not just for the original author but also for collaborators and future developers.
+It makes code easier to understand, maintain, and debug.
+This benefits collaborators and future developers as well as the original author.
 Readable code reduces the risk of errors, speeds up onboarding of new team members, and simplifies code reviews.
 It also supports long-term sustainability, as clear code is more adaptable to change and easier to extend or refactor over time.